🧢 Beautiful ✨ Detailed πŸ’ Adorable

 Info :

 Continue working next few rounds to make a polka dot pattern, alternating color D and color A according to the instruction and the diagram.
-Brown text = color D. Blue text = color A. Please refer to the instructions on color changes on page 4.
+Please refer to the instructions on color changes on page 4.

 Round 5 :